enkidevs/curriculum/python/functional-programming/arrays-i/the-zip-built-in-function.md

 ## Content

-The `zip` built-in function can be used to combine multiple lists into a single list of tuples.
+The `zip` built-in function can be used to combine multiple lists into a single list of tuples[1].

 This is best understood by example: